-Upon entry into Interlochen State Park, visitors are greeted by the “Big Wheel.”
+Upon entry into Interlochen State Park, visitors are greeted by the "Big Wheel."
 This well-preserved device was used by loggers at the turn of the century to haul timber out of the woods.
-Next door to the park you’ll find a world-class arts education at the Interlochen National Music Camp that draws young people from around the world to study a variety of fine arts, including music, theater, dance, visual arts, creative writing, motion picture arts, and comparative arts.
-Education classes are available for adults as well.
-This camp was established in 1928 and continues to draw thousands of artists and art lovers for its year-round concert series.
-Cultural opportunities abound in and around Interlochen State Park.
+Next door to the park you'll find a world-class arts education at the Interlochen National Music Camp that draws young people from around the world to study a variety of fine arts, including music, theater, dance, visual arts, creative writing, motion picture arts, and comparative arts.
+The year-round concert series continues to attract thousands of artists and art lovers, and education classes are available for adults as well.

 Duck Lake-Modern: 418 sites with 50 amp electrical service, modern restrooms, tent rental, and tepee rental. $23-$25 per night.

 Green Lake-Rustic: 58 rustic sites, vault toilet. $13 per night.

 Rent-a-Tents: 2 tents. $34 per night.

 The Pines Nature Trail runs one mile in length and offers both cross-country skiing and hiking.
 There are modern restrooms and showers for after your adventure if needed.

 Bass, pike, and bluegill can be found in both Duck Lake and Green Lake during the summer months.
 Smelt and pike are favorites of anglers who like ice fishing in the winter.